 As chamber musician, Pérez-Espejo has performed with artists such as Blaise Déjardin, Wesley Collins, Danny Kim, Roberto Díaz, James Dunham, Ann Hobson Pilot, Chee-Yun, Laurence Lesser, Colin Carr and Paula Robison.
 He has been guest artist in international festivals in the United States, Canada and Europe.
 He concertizes extensively with his wife Hsin-Lin Tsai as the acclaimed L'Étoile violin duo, which has been praised as “extraordinary” by critics and audiences.

 A pupil of the legendary Aaron Rosand, his teachers include Michèle Auclair, Eric Rosenblith, and Joaquín Palomares, and received special private instruction from the late Pina Carmirelli, founder of I Musici.
 He holds degrees with the highest Honors and Distinctions from the Murcia Superior Conservatory (“Profesor Superior de Violín"), the New England Conservatory of Music in Boston (B.M.; M.M.), as well as the Artist Diploma from the Guildhall School of Music and Drama in London.
 He received his Doctor of Musical Arts degree from Boston University.
 Committed to passing on his unique artistic background, Dr. Pérez-Espejo has been invited as faculty to teach master classes in festivals in the U.S. and Spain.
 His students have won first prize in numerous competitions and auditions and have gone on to leading institutions such as the Cleveland Institute of Music and Princeton University.
-On the faculty at Bridgewater State University, he is affiliated faculty at Tufts University, and in the summer he teaches at the Boston University Tanglewood Institute, where he also served as Strings and Chamber Music Coordinator.
+On the faculty at Bridgewater State University, he is affiliated faculty at Tufts and Harvard universities, and in the summer he teaches at the Boston University Tanglewood Institute, where he also served as Strings and Chamber Music Coordinator.
 He performs on a violin by distinguished luthier Kurt Widenhouse, especially commissioned for him by Aaron Rosand, and on a bow by the extraordinary maître archetier Benoît Rolland.

 Photo credit Jane Akiba Photography.